-"What would you take for to consent and with me come away?
+"What would you take if you'd consent and with me come away?

-Fifteen hundred pounds a year, I'll give you this and more,
+Five hundred pounds a year I take, I'll give you that and more,

 And I'll crown you Willie Rambler from sweet Lough Erne's shore."

-Were you ever on Lough Erne's banks on a lovely summer's day,
+Were you ever on Lough Erne's banks on a pleasant summer's day,

-Where the blackbird and thrush in every bush they sing their notes so gay;
+When the blackbird and thrush in every bush they charm their notes so gay;

-And the fame of Ballyshannon town by far exceeds them all,
+And the fame of Ballyshannon town by far aye it exceeds them all,

-In June July and august when the salmon it leaps the fall?
+In June, July or August when the salmon it leaps the fall?

 From green Clyhore to Ailey Lodge that spot of high renown,

-Where the wee birds sing out their chorus around you lovely Castletown
+Where the small birds sing out their chorus around you lovely Castletown